 Is it possible to take a high speed train from Hong Kong to China?
-As of 2019, the answer to that question is yes.
-Although controversial, the new high speed rail link will cut travel times between mainland China and Hong Kong by more than half.
+As of 2020, the answer to that question is yes.
+Although controversial, the new high speed rail link has cut travel times between mainland China and Hong Kong by more than half.
 Here’s everything you need to know about taking the new Hong Kong high speed train.

 This is true if you’re trying to travel between Beijing and Shanghai and it’s also the case when traveling between Hong Kong and mainland China.